Lecture notes on duality and interpolation spaces

-We will not make any explicit mention or use here of the remarkable alternative characterizations, due to Svante Janson \cite{janson}, of the complex method of interpolation via weighted sequence spaces of Fourier coefficients.
-These characterizations provide an alternative way of describing the dual spaces of Calder\'on's spaces.
+We will not make any explicit use here of the remarkable alternative characterizations, due to Svante Janson \cite{janson}, of the complex method of interpolation via weighted sequence spaces of Fourier coefficients.
+These characterizations can be very useful for various purposes.
+They provide an alternative way of describing the dual spaces of Calderón's spaces.
 (Cf.\ \cite{janson} Theorems 1 and 2 on pp.\ 53--55 and, in particular, Theorem 23 on p.\ 69.)